 pytest my_first_test.py --demo

 python -m easy_install -U pip

-python dependencies between projects, you can create a Virtual Environment.
+To isolate python dependencies between projects, use a Virtual Environment.
 See the ReadMe for instructions.
-(You can also read the official tutorial from python.org)
+(You can also read the official tutorial on virtual environments from python.org)

 pip install seleniumbase

 -Uto upgrade an installation.

 git clone https://github.com/seleniumbase/SeleniumBase.git cd SeleniumBase pip install -r requirements.txt python setup.py install